cunger/lab/nuclei/README.md

 Playground for simulating nuclear decay.

 Each atom has its own BEAM process.
-It lives for a given number of ticks, where each tick corresponds to one second.
-For each tick, the atom decides whether to decay or not, where the decay constant is taken as probability that the nucleus decays in that second.
+It lives for a given number of ticks, where a tick corresponds to the time resolution.
+Currently each tick corresponds to one second.
+Gamma decay is therefore assumed to be instantaneous and is not modeled, except for isomeric transition.

+For each tick, the atom decides whether to decay or not, based on its probability to survive the passed time.
 If it does, one of the decay modes is chosen based on their probabilities.
-Gamma decay is assumed to be instantaneous and is thus not modeled, except for isomeric transition.

 ## Examples